btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. warning::

   The ``search_thresholds()`` method can be called either before or after any other filtering, but note that it will reset the filtering chain to the original state.
+If you call ``search_thresholds()`` after applying other filters, it will reset the filtering chain to the original state and apply the search across the specified thresholds.

 ``plot_sankey_filtering_report()`` generates a Sankey plot to visualize how SNPs are filtered at each step of the pipeline.
 For example: